-As the school year winds down, some educators have spent numerous hours finding the right online products for the 2016-2017 school year by taking demos from vendors, piloting programs, and soliciting feedback.
-Others went to a conference, saw something shiny, and bought it for their entire school or district.
+Educators spend numerous hours finding the right online products by taking demos from vendors, piloting programs, and soliciting feedback.
+Others go to a conference, see something shiny, and buy it for their entire school or district.

 But, even with a significant dedication of time and funds, many of these product licenses will not come close to hitting their teacher or student usage goals.
 In a study of 49 schools, Lea(R)n Trials found that 37% of purchased online literacy and math program licenses were never even activated; an additional 28% of licenses were activated, but usage goals were never hit.
 In fact, only 5% of users “fully” hit all usage goals, as shown below.

 Regardless of the varying efficacies of these programs, having such little usage means wasted time and money for schools.
 As Clever’s Chief Product Officer Dan Carroll noted to EdSurge recently, the “bigger problem people aren’t talking about is around utilization.”
 Without utilization, it is impossible to gauge the efficacy of a program.

 In working with schools and collaborating with peers, schools sometimes place little effort on implementing online programs, compared to implementation of more traditional instructional items like textbooks.
 Even those who put forth a concerted effort frequently do it in isolation, without considering what the teacher is actually teaching.

 Make your purchases count!
 To help out, I made this edtech rollout template (completed example) to help schools avoid being a part of that fatefully large percentage of schools underutilizing the investments they’ve purchased.
 As you go through the template and prepare for a rollout in the fall of 2016, here are some of the biggest factors you should plan for:

 Define why you are using this program.
 For example, the program may be one you hope will support low-performing students develop reading comprehension skills, or it may be a way to provide personalized math practice.